babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 After initialization, you'll need to modify the following configuration files:

-1. On `app.toml`, update these the following settings:
+1. On `app.toml`, update the the following settings:

 ```shell
 # Base configuration